Judge orders another long prison term in Gov. Whitmer plot

 At one point, Croft told allies: “I don’t like seeing anybody get killed either.
 But you don’t make an omelet without breaking a few eggs, you know what I mean?”

 Croft’s attorney tried to soften his client’s role.
-In a court filing, Joshua Blanchard said the Bear, Delaware, man didn’t actually have authority over others and often frustrated them because he “just kept talking.”
+In a court filing, Blanchard said his client did not actually have authority over others and often frustrated them because he “just kept talking.”

-“Simply put, to the extent that the jury determined he was a participant, as they necessarily did, he was a participant to a lesser degree than others,” Blanchard insisted.
+Croft “went way down a conspiracy rabbit hole,” Blanchard said Wednesday in seeking a sentence less than life.

+“When the pandemic touched off, a lot of people went down a similar rabbit hole and suddenly Mr. Croft was connected with a lot of people who felt the same way he did,” Blanchard told the judge.

 Two men who pleaded guilty and testified against Fox and Croft received substantial breaks: Ty Garbin already is free after a 2 1/2-year prison term, while Kaleb Franks was given a four-year sentence.

 In state court, three men recently were given lengthy sentences for assisting Fox earlier in the summer of 2020.
-Five more are awaiting trial in Antrim County, where Whitmer’s vacation home is located.
+Five more are awaiting trial in Antrim County, where Whitmer’s vacation home is.

 When the plot was extinguished, Whitmer blamed then-President Donald Trump, saying he had given “comfort to those who spread fear and hatred and division.”
 In August, 19 months after leaving office, Trump said the kidnapping plan was a “fake deal.”